JialianW/Forest_RCNN/INSTALL.md

 ### Prepare datasets

-Let's prepare the dataset of LVIS.
 The images of LVIS are the same as those of COCO.
+Note that the LVIS version has been updated to v1.0, while our experiments are conducted based on v0.5.
+We therefore provide the annotations of the LVIS v0.5 that can be found [here]()
-The images and annotations can be download [here](https://www.lvisdataset.org/dataset).
+The LVIS v1.0 is [here](https://www.lvisdataset.org/dataset).
 ```
 mmdetection
 ├── mmdet